dangaiden/blog/content/post/2021/new-adventure.md

 ## To conclude

  I am embracing this new change and I already like the welcome I have received, not only the people but the provided material which exceeded my expectations.
-In fact, I am now a Mac user (M1 Pro 2021) thanks to them.
+In fact, I am now a Mac user (M1 Pro 2021).

  Can be scary sometimes to move from a huge place to a smaller one but time will say, for now, I expect to know more about the company itself, how to provide value on it, and help in the growth and maintenance of it!